HESHAM47GAMAL/ATmega32-Drivers/README.md

 <p>1.modularity</p>
 <p>2.save hierarchy</p>
 <p>3.easy configurability</p>

+## Note⛔
+<p>Don't forget for any module Driver go to ModuleName_config.h and read it carefully and edit or configure depend on your need</p>

 ## HAL
 <p>Here will find all Drivers for external hardware devices that ready to use with ATmega32</p>